- If you are found responsible for academic dishonesty at the University of Rochester, can you be suspended?

 - Are Board on Academic Honesty hearings like civil or criminal court procedures, with cross-examination of witnesses, formal rules of evidence, legal technicalities and loopholes?

 - If an instructor, staff member, or other University official suspects that you have committed an academically dishonest act, may he or she choose not to report you to the board?

 - If you are unaware that what you did constitutes academic dishonesty, can you still be found responsible for it?

 - If you miss a citation for an idea or phrase from a secondary source but that source is listed in your bibliography, are you still guilty of plagiarism?
 In other words, is “accidental” plagiarism still plagiarism?

-- Can you include comments that your professor has made in class in a paper you are writing for her without citing the professor as the source?
+- Can you include comments that your instructor has made in class in a paper you are writing for her without citing the instructor as the source?

 - Yes.
 Suspension is always a possible punishment for academic dishonesty, especially if the dishonesty is egregious and the student is unwilling to take responsibility for it.
 However, suspension more typically follows a second offense.